Bestlinkit/alx-low_level_programming/README.md

-# alx-low_level_programming
-This repository is for C program
+This is a read me file